 I helped to found the Emerging Literary Translators' Network in America.
 More info at ELTNA.org.

-I currently serve on the board of the American Literary Translators Association, and have previously served on the Board as the Program Committee Chair.
+I am currently the Mentorship Program Director for the American Literary Translators Association, and have previously served on the Board as the Program Committee Chair.
 There's also a first-timers guide for attending the annual ALTA conference on the organization's blog.